 HR Manager

 My name is Jo Lake and I’m the HR Manager for Europia (working on a consultancy basis).
 I have approximately 15 years of generalist Human Resources (HR experience) gained in both employed settings (with a Housing Association) as well as over 8 years of running my own HR business working on a consultancy basis with many charities and small - medium sized businesses.
 I have an MSc in Occupational Psychology and a First Class BSc Psychology degree.
+My aim is to support charities so they can deliver high quality, best practice HR practices for their staff and their organisation and can get the very best out of every individual staff member who will hopefully feel valued and motivated.

 Ruth Mullen